University of Nevada, Las Vegas

 2016 White House Champion of Change

-Andreas Stefik is an associate professor of computer science at the University of Nevada, Las Vegas.
+Andreas Stefik is a professor of computer science at the University of Nevada, Las Vegas.
 For the last decade, he has been creating technologies that make it easier for people, including those with disabilities, to write computer software.
 He helped establish the first national educational infrastructure for blind or visually impaired students to learn computer science and invented the first evidence-based programming language, Quorum.
 The design of Quorum is created from data derived through methodologies similar to those used in the medical community.
-He has been a principal investigator on 5 NSF-funded grants, many of which related to accessible graphics and computer science education.
+He has been a principal investigator on 8 NSF-funded grants, many of which related to accessible graphics and computer science education.
 Finally, he was honored with the 2016 White House Champions of Change award and the Expanding CS Opportunities award from Code.org and the Computer Science Teachers Association.